TNelsQn/Weather-App/README.md

    - Sign up or log in to your account on [OpenWeatherMap](https://openweathermap.org/).
    - Once logged in, go to the API keys section to generate a new API key.

-4. Add your API key to the file in the frontend WeatherForm.js
+4. Add your API key to the file in the backend file Controller.java

 5. Start the frontend development server: